On U(1) Gauge Theory Transfer-Matrix in Fourier Basis: Introduction

 Currently the numerical studies of gauge theories in the non-perturabative regime are mainly based on the lattice formulation of these theories \cite{wilson,kogut,rothe,detar}.
-The theoretical \cite{banks,savit,guth,spencer,jaffe} as well as numerical \cite{arnold,langfeld,creutz,nauen,bha,moria,degran} studies suggest that the compact U(1) gauge theory possesses two different phases, the so-called Coulomb and confined ones.
-Different studies suggest that the phase transition occurs at the critical coupling of order unity \cite{banks,savit,guth,spencer,jaffe,arnold,langfeld,creutz, nauen,bha,moria,degran}.
+The theoretical \cite{banks,savit,guth,spencer,jaffe} as well as the numerical \cite{arnold,langfeld,creutz,nauen,bha,moria,degran} studies suggest that the compact 4D U(1) gauge theory possesses two different phases, the so-called Coulomb and confined ones.
+Different studies suggest that the phase transition occurs at a critical coupling of order unity \cite{banks,savit,guth,spencer,jaffe,arnold,langfeld,creutz, nauen,bha,moria,degran}.

-The main purpose of the present work is to formulate and study the pure U(1) lattice gauge theory in the field Fourier basis.
-As the partial outcome of the formulation, regarding the properties of the transfer-matrix in the Fourier basis, some mathematical statements are presented.
-Further, to show how the Fourier basis may be used for numerical purposes, some preliminary numerical results are presented.
-The matrix element of the transfer-matrix $\widehat{V}$ between two adjacent times of $n_0$ and $n_0+1$ is given by
+The advantages of Fourier transform of lattice gauge variables have already been shown in the so-called dual formulation of the theory \cite{banks, savit}, by which an insightful picture for the phases of U(1) theory is provided.
+Accordingly, in a certain small coupling limit known as Villain approximation \cite{villain} and via the Fourier basis, the partition function by the U(1) model looks like the one of monopoles or circulating-monopoles in 3D and 4D cases, respectively \cite{banks}.
+As a consequence, depending on temperature the system may exhibit different phases based on the spatial extent of the electric field out of an electric charge \cite{banks}.
+As other studies based on the dual formulation see \cite{d1,d2,d3}.